The 2030 petrol and diesel ban: your questions answered

 Transport is a big contributor to carbon-dioxide emissions through the burning of fossil fuels.
-The US government reports that fossil fuels were the source of almost three-quarters (74%) of total US human-caused greenhouse gas emissions in 2019 2.
-A switch to electric vehicles in the UK will help the country to comply with the Paris Climate Agreement’s target if a global temperature rise of only 1.5°C by 2050 is to be achieved 3.
+The US government reports that fossil fuels were the source of almost three-quarters (74%) of total US human-caused greenhouse gas emissions in 2020 Footnote 2.
+A switch to electric vehicles in the UK will help the country to comply with the Paris Climate Agreement’s target if a global temperature rise of only 1.5°C by 2050 is to be achieved Footnote 3.

 What does ‘fully zero-emission at the tailpipe mean’?